 Southern red-eye gravy (or redeye) is really just the essence of fried country ham mixed with brewed coffee.
 Sometimes, a simple ham gravy made from ham drippings, but without the coffee, is also called red-eye gravy.
-Some Southerner’s claim that true red-eye gravy doesn’t use coffee, but in either case, it usually served over the ham that was used to make it.
+Some Southerner’s claim that true red-eye gravy doesn’t use coffee, but in either case, it is usually served over the ham that was used to make it.
 A bit of clove is sometimes used, and other ingredients might be added to more “upscale” red-eye.
 This is not a thickened gravy.
 There is no flour roux or other thickening agent added and the gravy is a fairly thin sauce.

-Red-eye gravy is not much different in tradition than a typical gravy of the Southern poor that uses pan drippings and flour to make a thickening roux, red-eye gravy is not much different from these types of gravy, other than the use of flour to make a thickening roux.
+Other than the use of flour to make a thickening roux, red-eye gravy is not much different from these types of gravy.
 Some people might call the same thing white gravy or cream gravy, depending on how much the flour is browned.
 The cream gravy used for sausage gravy and biscuits is essentially this type of gravy, and of course, in this instance, the rendered fat from country sausage is used as the base.
 There is basically no difference between this and the French béchamel sauce, except for the use of various pan drippings, which impart a rich flavor to the sauce (See béchamel and other French Mother sauces).
 The term Sawmill gravy has been attributed to the Appalachian logging camps where this type of gravy served with biscuits was a typical worker’s breakfast.
 The origins of the name of red-eye gravy are not as clear.

 Two theories of the origin of red-eye have to do with the fat in the gravy, which fails to form a stable emulsion with the liquid.
 The ham drippings form numerous small droplets which, some say, resemble little red eyes.
 As the gravy sits, however, the fat forms a single translucent circle on top, surrounded by a darker, liquid non-fat part on the bottom, making the whole thing look like a big red eye.